 - In a shallow dish, using your hands mix together the breadcrumbs, thyme, garlic powder, and onion flakes.

 - In another shallow dish, whisk together the egg whites and mustard.

-- Bake chops for 15 to 20 minutes or until the internal temperature on an instant-read thermometer reaches 150 degrees.
-Remove from oven and let sit for 5 minutes before serving.
+- Bake chops for 15 to 20 minutes or until the internal temperature on an instant-read thermometer reaches 145 degrees.
+Remove from oven and let chops sit for 3 minutes before serving.

 - Garnish with additional fresh thyme and serve with a lemon wedge on the side.

 Note on instant onion flakes: these are usually found in a jar, in the spice section at most grocery stores.
 They are sometimes labeled “dried chopped onions” or “minced onions”.